 What is a fine remittal?

 Ultimately, the details of the case will determine the decision of the Court at the end of the Magistrates Court hearing.
-The judge can allow the defendant more time to pay the fine or reduce the amount of each installment of payment.
+The judge can allow the defendant more time to pay the fine or reduce the amount of each instalment of payment.

 But if handled correctly the fine may even be cancelled…